entermedia-community/.github/profile/README.md

 # eMedia

+With our AI-driven media library All-in-one solution for media management to help people create their digital value.
+A fully Integrated, unified, secure application with a built in artificial intelligence powered search engine that organizes all media files into one place.

 eMediaLibrary is 100% Open Source forever, free from censorship, fully independent with no third party dependencies.

-With our AI-driven media library All-in-one solution for media file management.
-Includes an AI chat interface and built-in Smart Organizer for creating your digital legacy.

-A fully Integrated, unified, secure application with a built in artificial intelligence powered search engine that organizes all your cloud storage into one, interconnected and secure interface.
+All your cloud storage into one, interconnected and secure interface.

 More details on our web site https://emedialibrary.com